ChrLos/linux-scripts/README.md

 [More Documentation](dwm_scripts/README.md)

+## nerd_font_download.sh
+download any nerd font automatically

 ## network_autoconnect.sh
-A script that aims to automatically turn the interface on and use dhcp
+a script that aims to automatically turn the interface on and use dhcp

 ## resolution_setatboot.sh
-Set resolution according to user input for every system boot
+set resolution according to user input for every system boot

+## wallpaper_setatboot.sh
+set a wallpaper at runtime and at startup